 After the final OIG audit report has been issued, the COPS Office Grant Monitoring Division's Audit Liaison Section will continue working as the liaison between your organization and the OIG to obtain closure on any audit findings.
 The COPS Office will issue a closure letter once all audit recommendations have been closed by the OIG.
-You must keep all documentation related to the audit for a period of three years following the audit's closure.

-VII.
+VI.
 Reporting Requirements

 Your organization will be required to submit quarterly Federal Financial Reports as well as semiannual Performance Reports.
 Award recipients should be prepared to track and report award funding separately from all other funding sources (including other COPS Office awards) to ensure accurate financial and programmatic reporting on a timely basis.
 Your organization should ensure that you have adequate financial internal controls in place to monitor the use of all funding and also to ensure that its use is consistent with the award terms and conditions.
-Good stewardship in this area includes written accounting practices, use of an accounting system that adequately tracks all award drawdowns and expenditures, and has the ability to track when COPS Office award-funded positions are filled or approved purchases are made.
+Good stewardship in this area includes written accounting practices, use of an accounting system that adequately tracks all award drawdowns and expenditures, and has the ability to track when COPS Office award- funded positions are filled or approved purchases are made.
 Failure to submit complete reports or submit them in a timely manner may result in the suspension and possible termination of your organization's COPS Office award funding or other remedial actions.